 The second floor of the museum has been changed into a special experience for the presentation: In the Eye of Escher.
 You are able to unravel some of Escher's mysteries like the Impossible Penrose Triangle by constructing one yourself.
 The extra presentation In the Eye of Escher shows various themes in which Escher was involved, like reflection, perception and perspective.
 As well as these fun attractions, there are also scavenger hunts for younger children.

 The Escher collection is borrowed from the Gemeentemuseum Den Haag.
-The palace at the beautiful Lange Voorhout in The Hague has been owned by the Dutch Royal Family in the past and it was Queen Emma, grandmother of the present Queen Beatrix, who bought it in 1896.
+The palace at the beautiful Lange Voorhout in The Hague has been owned by the Dutch Royal Family in the past and it was Queen Emma, great-grandmother of King Willem-Alexander, who bought it in 1896.
 In the MC Cafe visitors can see what the 19th-century interior looked like.
 A perfect place for the imaginary to meet the building's rich past.

 The MC Cafe is a pleasant place to take a break in your museum visit in the former kitchen of Queen Emma.
 Here, in addition to enjoying the extensive daily selection, you can also reserve a celebrationary high tea.